OCR to JSON: Convert Scanned Documents and Images to Structured Data

-Upload documents and receive structured JSON with fields, tables, and entities ready to use in your app.
+Upload any scanned PDF or image and receive structured JSON with fields, tables, and entities automatically extracted.
+No regex, no custom parsing logic.

 Start in minutes